Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 ## Installation.

 - Get a 32 GB (minimal) SD-card which will hold the image.
-- Download the image (**10.3 GByte!**) from our [Gdrive](https://drive.google.com/file/d/1rssyP1Pl07JYUfPt6r9sqLIvqHXb6ZRm/view?usp=sharing) or mirror [Gdrive](https://drive.google.com/file/d/13IsHEH8RnpFwJob1ZeJynVj40BKt5qBL/view?usp=sharing).
+- Download the image (**7.9 GByte!**) from our [Sync](https://ln5.sync.com/dl/3a81c82d0/kngeabjw-qtt943v6-mz7kqtpu-xzqcekgy).
 - Flash the image on the SD card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
-- According to [issue #17](https://github.com/Qengineering/Jetson-Nano-image/issues/17#) only flash the zip directly, not an unzipped img image.
+- According to [issue #17](https://github.com/Qengineering/Jetson-Nano-image/issues/17#) only flash the xz directly, not an unzipped img image.
 - Insert the SD card in your Jetson Nano and enjoy.
 - Password: ***jetson***
-- JetsonNanoUb20.zip md5sum: b1eca9572a463e2b79407c82f9672c41

 ------------